 Drug Trafficking Defense in Florida

-Our team at Monroe & King, P.A. fights aggressively to get our clients’ cases reduced or dismissed.
+Our team at First Coast Criminal Defense fights aggressively to get our clients’ cases reduced or dismissed.
 We know how to identify weak points in the prosecution’s case and create reasonable doubt.
 We look at each case through a unique and personalized lens to ensure that we are creating the strongest defense possible.

 Have you recently been charged with drug trafficking or another serious offense in Florida?
-Call Monroe & King, P.A. today at (904) 474-3115 for a complimentary case review.
+Call First Coast Criminal Defense today at (904) 474-3115 for a free consultation.